nishtha20k/Clustering/README.md

 ## Details
+- The Iris dataset from the UCI Machine Learning Repository was used in this project.

-In this project, clustering was performed using different clustering techniques on Dataset 'Iris':
+- In this project, clustering was performed using different clustering techniques:

 1. *KMeans Clustering*: KMeans clustering is a popular method for partitioning a dataset into K clusters.